sunil-gumatimath/py/README.md

 Each directory contains a dedicated `README.md` describing its script in more detail.

+- `Assignment/`
+  - Contains practice exercises for each module to reinforce learning concepts
+  - Includes assignments for operations, strings, lists, tuples, and sets
+  - Each assignment file has commented exercises that demonstrate practical application of the concepts

+Each module directory contains a dedicated `README.md` describing its script in more detail.

 ## Recommended Usage

 - Read the module's `README.md` to understand what each script demonstrates.
 - Run the script to see outputs.
+- Practice with the corresponding assignment file in the `Assignment/` directory.
 - Modify values, add new examples, and re-run to reinforce understanding.
+- Complete the exercises in the assignment files to apply what you've learned.

 ## Learning Path